Unit-Zero-Labs/tidal-protocol-research/reports/High_Tide_vs_AAVE_Comparative_Analysis_Whitepaper.md

 **1. Static Positioning is Fatal**

 AAVE's approach—set a "safe" health factor and hope for the best—proved catastrophic during sustained decline.
-Starting at 1.35 HF (35% safety buffer) was insufficient because:
+Starting at 1.3 HF (30% safety buffer) was insufficient because:
 - No automated response as conditions deteriorated
-- Each liquidation weakened positions (50% debt reduction + 5% penalty)
+- Complete liquidation when HF dropped below threshold
-- Cascading liquidations destroyed capital progressively
+- No recovery possible once liquidated
-- Final result: 96.19% BTC loss
+- Final result: 100% BTC loss

 **2. Active Management Preserves Capital**